eflumerf/styleguide/dune-daq-cppguide.md

 category: type template parameters should follow the rules for type names, and non-type template parameters should follow the rules for variable names.

+For DUNE DAQ software, if a variable name begins with a single letter followed by an underscore, that's meant to convey something about the variable's type (details below).
+For that reason, don't use this convention for any other purpose (e.g., use `num_widgets` instead of `n_widgets`).

 #### General Naming Rules [GOOGLE VERSION]